ExAcler/XPicoC/README.md

 # Description

 XPicoC is a Lua implementation of a very small C intepreter designed for embedded systems, PicoC.
 It is originally designed to bypass the ban on progammability in C that Texas Instruments imposes on its flagship graphing calculator, the TI-Nspire CX series.
 It aims to let people write and execute C programs on TI-Nspire CX graphing calculators without the need to do jailbreaking as some famous projects like Ndless do.
 Despite those, it is also a successful and maybe the first implementation of a C intepreter with full functionality, like the support of pointer arithmetic, on the Lua scripting language.
-It is also tested on Lua 5.3.5 on macOS 10.14.6 and is easy to be ported to other platforms.
+It is also tested on Lua 5.3.5 on macOS 10.15 and is easy to be ported to other platforms.

 You can find the PicoC project here: https://github.com/jpoirier/picoc

-For some techical details, please refer to the original PicoC project.
+For technical details of PicoC, please refer to the original PicoC project.

 # Deploying XPicoC

-You can find two .sh files inside the repository root directory.
+The pre-built releases of XPicoC can be found in the "Release" section.

+If you would like to build your own release, you may use the two .sh files inside the repository root directory.
+These files are designed to use with a POSIX-compliant shell and list what Lua files are needed to build XPicoC for each platform.
+If you are using Windows without a POSIX shell installed, you will need to modify these files in order for them to work.

-The merge.sh will generate an executable Lua script named lua_picoc.lua, which is designed to use with desktop versions of Lua, in the same directory.
+merge.sh will generate an executable Lua script named lua_picoc.lua designed to use with desktop versions of Lua.

-The merge_tilua.sh will generate a Lua script named tilua_picoc.lua, which is designed to use with TI-Lua, in the same directory.
-To use it with TI-Lua, you need to first have TI-Nspire CX Student Software or Teacher Software installed on your PC or Mac.
-Then you should follow these instructions:
+merge_tilua.sh will generate a Lua script named tilua_picoc.lua designed to use with TI-Lua.
+To use it with TI-Lua, A TI-Nspire CX Student Software or Teacher Software must first be installed on your PC or Mac.
+Then follow these instructions:

 1. Start TI-Nspire CX Student Software or Teacher Software.
 2. Create a new TI-Nspire document.